dxfrontier/cds-ts-dispatcher/README.md

 - `env (string)`: A string path representing a property from `cds.env`.
 This path follows the format `property string path`, which allows access to deeply nested configuration properties.
   - E.g. : `'requires.db.credentials.url'` corresponds to **cds.env.requires.db.credentials.url** object.

+`Type Parameters`

+- `T`: The `CDS environmental variables` type (e.g., `cds env get`) representing the collection on which the decorator operates.
+This allows TypeScript to enforce type safety.

 `Return` :